techprimate/TPPDF/README.md

 ## Example

-Take a look at the [Getting Started Guide](https://github.com/techprimate/TPPDF/blob/master/Documentation/Usage.md) or checkout the Examples (using of one of the following):
+Take a look at the [Getting Started Guide](https://github.com/techprimate/TPPDF/blob/master/Documentation/Usage.md#getting-started) or checkout the Examples (using of one of the following):

 - Clone the repository and look at the Example folders
 - Run `pod try TPPDF`

 ## Apps using TPPDF

-If you are using TPPDF in your app and want to be listed here, simply create a pull request or let me know on twitter or via github.
-I am always curious who is using my projects :)
+If you are using TPPDF in your app and want to be listed here, simply create a pull request or let us know on Twitter or via GitHub.
+We are always curious to see, who is using our project :)

 [ChatHistory](https://itunes.apple.com/app/id1464880768) - by techprimate